Hoesik: Yellow dust day

 Koreans eat a lot of samgyeopsal during "yellow dust" storms.
 It was a popular food among Korean miners, who ate it after work.
 This is because the miners have believed that after working in much dust, samgyeopsal washed the dust with their fat.
-And Koreans who enjoy Hoesik usually drinks soju with samgyeopsal.
-Because of its good taste and cheap price.
+And Koreans who enjoy hoesik usually drinks soju with samgyeopsal, because of its good taste and cheap price.
 For these reasons, eating with samgyeopsal and soju is popular on yellow dust days.
 However, there is no scientific evidence that samgyeopsal is good for yellow dust.

 Health

-Alcohol consumption is a prerequisite for a hoesik in Korea.
-There is no such thing as a non-drinking hoesik.

-Liver

-Since most people with liver cancer drink alcohol, alcohol accounts for a significant portion of liver cancer.
-In Korea, almost everyone drinks alcohol unlike other countries, but in foreign countries, there is a clear distinction between those who drink and those who do not.
-Among American liver cancer cases, alcohol accounted for 30 to 40 percent.

-Brain

-Alcohol and health, especially brain health, are closely related.
-Therefore, many health damage occurs and national loss occurs.
-Direct brain damage caused by alcohol is Alzheimer's, Bernice's syndrome, alcoholic peripheral neuropathy, alcoholic cerebellum contraction, and cerebral bridge (part of the left and right brain) contraction.

-Stomach

-Alcohol is quickly absorbed from the stomach and 80 percent is absorbed before going to the intestines.
-High concentrations of alcohol can also damage the stomach's mucous membrane.
-When alcohol goes straight Stomach, it reduces the secretion of gastric juices.
-It can also cause interference to the mucous membrane of the stomach.
+Drinking alcohol in hoesik can have health effects.